julien-maurel/jQuery-Storage-API/README.md

 ### `remove()`
 Delete an item from a storage.
-If last argument is an array (can be preceded by other arguments to parse storage), remove() remove value of storage for each item of this array.
+If last argument is an array (can be preceded by other arguments to parse storage), remove() removes value of storage for each item of this array.

     storage.remove('foo') // Delete storage.foo
     storage.remove('foo.foo2.foo3'...) // Delete storage.foo.foo2.foo3...